mksunny1/eventiveness/readme.md

 ## Ongoing Work

-Increasing the test coverage for the library and improving the documentation
+Resolved issues with npm install, increasing test coverage and improving the documentation.